-- Juniper specific! - Policy based accounting mechanism - For example based on BGP communities - Supports up to 16 different traffic destination classes - Maintains per interface packet and byte counters to keep track of traffic per class - Data is stored in a file on the router, and can be pushed to a collector - But... - 16 destination classes is in most cases too limited to build a useful full Traffic Matrix
+- Juniper specific! - Similar to Cisco BGP Policy Accounting - Policy based accounting mechanism - For example based on BGP communities - Supports up to 16 different traffic destination classes (126 in more recent releases) - Maintains per interface packet and byte counters to keep track of traffic per class - Data is stored in a file on the router, and can be pushed to a collector - 16 destination classes is in most cases too limited to build a useful full Traffic Matrix, 126 is more realistic though.